 We recommend every project we undertake contains some aspect of ‘discovery’.
 Read on to find out more about this important part of any project we undertake at interconnect/it.

 Our Lead Developer, Damian, is in the middle of renovating his new home and believes he has spotted some similarities between the web development and building trades.

-On the 5th August, it will be my last day at Interconnect/IT before I disappear to have my little bundle of crying and pooping joy.
-This blog post has been written with the purpose of both introducing myself (even if it only to say goodbye for now!) but to also show my appreciation of the great people here at Interconnect… continue reading ⇢
+On the 5th August it will be my last day at interconnect/it before I disappear to have my little bundle of crying and pooping joy.
+Before I leave, I wanted to say a few words.